gfxdisp/stelaCSF/README.md

   180 - nasa (horizontal, toward the nose)
   240 - inferior (vertical, bottom)
   The values are equivalent to the polar coordinates for the right eye.

-* `data_individual_merged.csv` - the same as `data_individual.csv` but merged with both `backgrounds.csv` and `color_direction.csv`.

-* `data_aggregated.csv` - the sensitivities averaged across the participants.

-The columns are identical as in `data_individual.csv` but without the columns `observer` and `age`.

-* `data_aggregated_merged.csv` - the same as `data_aggregated.csv` but merged with both `backgrounds.csv` and `color_direction.csv`.

-* `backgrounds.csv` - the LMS coordinates of the background/adaptation colour

-The background IDs are unique across all datasets so that the tables `data*` and `backgrounds` can be merged using `bkg_id` as the key.

-bkg_id - the unique ID of the background colour
-L, M, S - LMS colour coordinates
-R - rod response or scotopic luminance (CIE 1951 scotopic luminous function) bkg_label - string label of the background (e.g. 'red', 'white', 'd65') dataset - the ID of the dataset

-* `color_direction.csv` - the LMS colour vector representing the colour axis along which the stimulus (Gabor) was modulated

-The colour directions IDs are unique across all datasets so that the tables `data*` and `color_direction` can be merged using `color_direction` as the key.

-col_dir_id - the unique ID of the colour direction L_delta ,M_delta, S_delta - the vector defining the direction in the LMS colour space dataset - the ID of the dataset

-* `datasets.json` - metadata of each dataset